-For Outdoor Units With Auxiliary Electric Heater
+For Outdoor Units with Crankcase Heater

-When the outside temperature is below $32^{\circ}F$ (0°C), we strongly recommend keeping the outdoor unit powered at all times to prevent damage to the equipment.
+When outside temperature is below 32°F (0°C), it is strongly recommend to keep the outdoor unit powered at all times to prevent damage to equipment.

 NOTE: Room relative humidity less than 80%.
 If the air conditioner operates in excess of this figure, the surface of the air conditioner may attract condensation.